shred/kaminari/README.md

   Your detector might be located in a place with too many radio noises.
 Try to find a different place, far away from radio sources (like smartphones or bluetooth devices).
 You can also try to reduce `watchdogThreshold`, `spikeRejection` or `minimumNumberOfLightning`.

+  The ESP8266 WiFi is a strong disturber.
+Try to give more space between the WiFi antenna and the detector coil, in order to reduce disturbers.

   Lightnings are only detected in a radius of up to 40 km.
 However, lightnings are poorer detected with increasing distance.

 - **Are kits or assembled devices available?**